ppinho87/pokemon-battle-frontier/README.md

 ## What it is

-A simple battleship game that uses an API
+A simple Pokémon theme battleship game that uses an API

 ### Getting Started

-To try it out, open [Pokmon Battle Frontier](http://pokemon-battle-frontier.herokuapp.com/) in your browser of choice.
+To try it out, open [Pokémon Battle Frontier](http://pokemon-battle-frontier.herokuapp.com/) in your browser of choice.

 ### The API endpoints